mrw1986/fftcg_companion/cline_docs/codebaseSummary.md

 ## Recent Changes

+### Firestore Permission Issues During Data Migration (Objective 27 - Fix Applied)

+- **Current Issues:**
+  - Encountered permission denied errors during initial user document creation/update (both anonymous and post-Google linking) due to Firestore writes violating specific rule conditions.
+- **Changes Made (Fix Attempt 4):**
+  - **Updated `firestore.rules`:** Identified that the `allow update` rule for `/users/{userId}` was too strict regarding the `collectionCount` field.
+It prevented updates (including those done via `set(..., merge: true)` when the document exists) if `collectionCount` was present in the request but its value was unchanged.
+Modified the rule to explicitly permit updates where `collectionCount` is unchanged (`request.resource.data.collectionCount == resource.data.collectionCount`).
+  - **Updated `UserRepository.createUserFromAuth` (Previous Fix Attempt 3):** Modified the code to initialize `collectionCount: 0` directly when creating a *new* user document, ensuring the field is included in the initial `create` operation and removing a problematic second write attempt.
+  - **Updated `AuthService.linkGoogleToAnonymous` (Previous Fix Attempt 2):** Moved the `_userRepository.createUserFromAuth` call to occur *only after* the sign-out/sign-in process completes, ensuring the correct user context.
+- **Pending Fixes:**
+  - **Testing:** Verify the combined fixes by testing anonymous sign-in, account deletion, and anonymous-to-Google linking flows, ensuring user documents are created/updated correctly.
+  - If issues persist during data *transfer* (not document creation), re-evaluate collection/settings rules.
+  - Expand data migration beyond collection data.

 ### Email Update Flow and UI Improvements (Objective 26)

 - Fixed UI not updating after linking Google authentication: